Johannes Block

 Johannes Block (17 November 1894 – 26 January 1945) was a German general in the Wehrmacht during World War II who held commands at division and corps level.
 He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves.
 Block was killed on 26 January 1945 near Kielce, Poland during the Soviet Vistula-Oder Offensive.

+Early life and career

+Johannes Friedrich Gustav Block was born on 17 November 1894 in Büschdorf, a village near Halle (Saale) in the Prussian Province of Saxony as the son of Richard Block, a factory owner, and Bertha, née Beil.
+He was married on 23 May 1925 to Christel, née Neumann.
+He had one stepson from her previous marriage and the couple had one daughter.